Print Version

 What is chickenpox?

 Chickenpox is caused by the varicella-zoster virus and is a common, preventable childhood infection.
 It is usually mild in children; however some adults can be very sick.
 Chickenpox can be dangerous for people with a weak immune system.
-Once you have had chickenpox, you should not get it again.
+Most people can only get chickenpox once.

 How do I know if I have chickenpox?